 As more and more people decide to buy second hand goods, or pay for items to be repaired rather than buy new, it’s good to know that you still have consumer rights.
 We’ve taken a look at what guarantees you are entitled to and what to do when things go wrong.

-If goods are nearly new, you may find that they are still covered by the original 2-year guarantee.
-When there’s more than a year’s guarantee still in force, in order to take advantage of this you’ll need to request the sales document (invoice, till receipt or stamped guarantee) that shows the date of the original purchase – if this isn’t available then you’ll have to accept the reduced 1-year / 6-month guarantee.
+Nearly new goods, may still be covered by the original 2-year guarantee.
+When there’s more than a year’s guarantee still in force, in order to take advantage of this you’ll need to request the sales document (invoice, till receipt or stamped guarantee) that shows the date of the original purchase.
+If the documents aren’t available you’ll have to accept the reduced 1-year guarantee.

 With the high call-out fee coupled with the cost of repairs, it can sometimes work out nearly as expensive as buying a new home appliance when your washing machine or fridge stops working.
 However for high-value items such as cars, a repair is normally the only option.

-All repairs are guaranteed for a full 3 months from the date of repair, but this guarantee only covers those items actually changed or repaired.
+All repairs are guaranteed for a full 3 months from the date of repair.
+The guarantee only covers those items actually changed or repaired.
 Make sure that you keep the invoice and that this details exactly the work that was carried out.
 In the case of car repairs the guarantee is either 3 months or 2000 km.

-Once again, if you have any problems then your best option is to submit an official claims form and wait for the answer.
+For problems your best option is to submit an official claims form and wait for the answer.

-If you have a problem with second hand goods you can’t request that they be substituted – you’ll either have to opt for requesting a repair or your money back.
+If you have a problem with second hand goods you can’t request that they be substituted.
+Either opt for requesting a repair or your money back.

 When buying second hand goods online, keep a screenshot or printout of the original goods description in order to avoid claims from the seller that certain defects had already been indicated.

 Related Post: Know Your Consumer Rights!